rmiloss/computationalSkills/README.md

 noch ein item
 ps: I am learning about git.
 So i just write stuff here and it changes everywhere, right?
+The question is, will this be helpful in our studies?